-To meet these growing demands of GPs, fund administrators are beginning to partner with third-party secure cloud-based technology solutions.
-Companies like SmartRoom offer a number of secure solutions specifically designed to automate investor reporting and help manage investor transparency and compliance.
+To meet these growing demands of GPs, investment funds are beginning to partner with third-party secure cloud-based technology solutions.
+Companies like SmartRoom offer a number of secure solutions specifically designed to automate investor reporting and help manage limited partnership transparency and compliance.

 SmartRoom’s investor portal, SmartLP, is a cloud-based platform that allows funds to automate the customization and distribution of investor documents, and then allows investors to access those documents in a secure, centralized hub.
 In short, SmartLP combines the automation of report creation with a simple intuitive online experience for today’s investors.